gracoes/pipedrive-challenge/README.md

 ![table](./docs/db_schema_table.png)

-However, the indices would be like this, guaranteeing both ascending and desceding alphabetical order.
+However, the index would be like this, guaranteeing the alphabetical order.

 ![index](./docs/db_schema_index.png)